ctavolazzi/awesome-pocketbase/pocketbase-demo/FEATURES.md

 You can open the browser UI simultaneously to watch realtime updates propagate into the live list.

+## Pagination & Infinite Scroll

+- Browser feed loads 20 posts per page and automatically fetches the next page when you scroll within 200px of the bottom.
+- A neon loading indicator appears while requests are in flight, and an “end of feed” marquee confirms when you’ve reached the first post.
+- The scroll container is capped at 600px so large timelines remain smooth; older posts stream in seamlessly without repainting the entire DOM.
+- When realtime inserts arrive and you’re not at the top, a sticky “↑ X new posts” banner tracks unseen activity—clicking it (or scrolling back up) pulls the latest page.

 ## Authentication Walkthrough (`npm run auth`)

 `auth-demo.mjs` focuses on end-user flows: